stephaneagg/Airline-Check-in-System--ACS--Task-Scheduler/README.md

   5 "clerk" threads are initialized with the task of waiting until there is a customer to serve.
 When this happens the clerk will signal a customer and send it its clerk_id, then wait for the customer to finish being served.<br>
   i "customer" threads are initialized with the task of entering a queue and waiting for its arrival-time, then for a clerk thread to signal it.
 When a customer is signaled by a clerk, it will record the clerk id, its wait-time and then sleeps for its service time.
 After that it will exit the queue and signal its clerk to serve another customer<br>

+To compile code enter "make" in the terminal. <br>
+To run the executable enter ./ACS <inputfile> in the terminal.<br>

 Input File Format<br>
 The input file is a text file and has a simple format.
 The first line contains the total number of customers that will